Bondedincome/FreeCodeCampProjects/ScientificComputingWithPythonProjects/Build A Probability Calculator Project/README.md

 Since this is based on random draws, the probability will be slightly different each time the code is run.

 Hint: Consider using the modules that are already imported at the top.
 Do not initialize random seed within the file.

-Note: open the browser console with F12 to see a more verbose output of the tests.